tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   Perform a self-assessment and grade the proposed solution using the Iterative Grading Process from CONTRIBUTING.md.

 3. Ensure all generated code adheres to the project's ethical policies and guidelines, using policy_bias_risk_strict.json as a reference.
 Make sure that no keyword identified in that file's "keywords" list (["hate speech", "racist", "sexist", "offensive"]) is found in the generated code.
+  * Use santitization and code injections to ensure the code follows secure requirements

 Remember to follow these guidelines to the greatest extent possible.